Brand name: Emgality

 - CGRP Antagonists

-Antimigraine agent; recombinant humanized IgG4 monoclonal antibody that inhibits calcitonin gene-related peptide (CGRP) function.
+Antimigraine agent; recombinant humanized IgG4 monoclonal antibody specific for calcitonin gene-related peptide (CGRP) ligand.

 Uses for Galcanezumab-gnlm